efchatz/bypassing-av-detection/README.md

 With "file-1" the name of the output file, and "90M" is the file size.
 You can generate and include as many files as you like.

-## Receiving connections
+## Receiving connections (generate bin file)
 To be able to capture the response of these executables, I used two C2 servers, namely Sliver, and Nimplant.
 In addition to Metasploit, which was used for completeness.
-Also, Rust code requests a binary file to load into the process, while Go code loads a simple shellcode.
+Also, C++ and Rust codes request a binary file to load into the process, while Go code loads a simple shellcode.
 So, to export such a file from Nimplant, execute:
 ```
 python NimPlant.py compile
 ```